raiyankamal/chalk/README.md

 chalk
 =====
-Chalk is a Python library for vizualizing various Python data structures in SVG format.
+Chalk is a Python module for vizualizing various Python data structures in SVG format.
 The following data structure and primitive types are supported in the current version:

 * List
 * Tuple